ddadon10/pagespeed-monitoring/README.md

 This tool use regex to filter these resources and get a cleaner report with only suggestions on specifc resources pattern, so you can take directly take action.

+This tool has a Google Hangouts Chat (https://gsuite.google.com/products/chat/) hook that give you this kind of message:

 ![screenshot](https://raw.githubusercontent.com/dadon-david/pagespeed-monitoring/master/img/screenshot.png)